jurgengjoncari/conversion-calculator/README.md

-# Conversion Calculator
+# Converter

-This project is an Angular-based, mobile-first Progressive Web Application (PWA) that provides a conversion calculator for currency and length units.
+This project is an Angular-based, mobile-first Progressive Web Application (PWA) that provides a converter for currency and length units.
 The application is designed to be modular, maintainable, and scalable, utilizing Angular Material for styling and Angular Flex-Layout for responsive layouts.

 ## Table of Contents
 - [Features](#features)